dedsecrattle/IRCTC-Booking-Automation/readme.md

 ### Last Step That's It...........

-# <---- Make Sure You Run This Command From Code Folder.
+#### Run this Command to install required all the dependencies
 ```
 npm install
 ```
-# <---- Write all the Information about the passenger and irctc account
+#### Run this Command to configure Passenger, Train Number , IRCTC account according to your need
 ```
 npm run config
 ```

+#### Now open the Link provided and fill the details and click on Save

-# <--- Automatic booking process will start
+#### Run this Command and Automatic booking process will start
 ```
 npm run book
 ```